amyamrani/holiday-finder/README.md

-# Holiday Finder - It's a holiday somewhere!
+# Holiday Finder - Find Holidays in a Country!

-Provides users with a list of holidays for a specific date or year in different countries around the world using the Calendarific API.
+Provides users with a list of holidays in a specific country for a given date or year using the Calendarific API.

 ## Live Demo
 https://amyamrani.github.io/holiday-finder/